Manchick0/John/README.md

 ## Why John? ⁉️

 The John library differs **significantly** from most other JSON libraries in its core philosophy.
 John does **not** rely on reflection in any form.
-Instead, you define the structure of your data with [Templates](#templates-🗞️), which then ensure the JSON matches your expected schema **1:1**.
+Instead, you define the structure of your data with [Template](#templates), which then ensure the JSON matches your expected schema **1:1**.
 If anything goes wrong, an _exceptionally rich exception_ will get thrown with the faulty source line and positions.

 The Template system in many ways resembles [Zod](https://zod.dev/), but tailored specifically for JSON and Java design patterns.